 - Patients who are taking metronidazole and cannot be safely moved to a different antibiotic greater than 7 days prior to starting mebendazole therapy

 - Patients who have previously taken mebendazole as part of any experimental anti-cancer protocol, and have failed this therapy

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, uncontrolled hypertension, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, chronic hepatitis, acute hepatitis, or psychiatric illness/social situation that would limit compliance with study requirements

-- Pregnant women are excluded; breastfeeding should be discontinued if the mother is treated with mebendazole
+- Pregnant women are excluded because mebendazole is a Class C agent with the potential for teratogenic effects.
+Because it is not known if mebendazole is excreted in breast milk, breastfeeding should be discontinued if the mother is treated with mebendazole

 - Patients with human immunodeficiency virus (HIV), hepatitis B surface antigen or hepatitis C positive; or with a history of chronic active hepatitis or cirrhosis